multitheftauto/mtasa-blue/CONTRIBUTING.md

 the new commit message.
 Doing this will help identify related commits if they are viewed at a later date.

-**Try to keep pull requests small — they should be about one thing.** you do multiple things in one pull request, it's hard to review.
+**Try to keep pull requests small — they should be about one thing.** When you do multiple things in one pull request, it's hard to review.
 If you're fixing stuff as you go, you might want to make atomic commits and then cherry-pick those commits into separate branches, leaving the pull request clean.